AlexBritoA/AlexBritoA/Apresentacao.md

 - 👋 Hi, I’m @AlexBritoA
-- 👀 I’m interested in Desenvolvimento de Software e Web
+- 👀 I’m interested in Software Development and Web
-- 🌱 I’m currently learnProgramação em C#
+- 🌱 I’m currently learn Programming in C#

 <!---
 AlexBritoA/AlexBritoA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.